woossi0/suite/docs/usermanual/source/install/windows/vm.rst

       * If you ever lose your mouse or are unable to type, press the :kbd:`Right Ctrl` key to reclaim focus back from the virtual machine.

 #.
 Once you see the above screen, open a browser and navigate to http://localhost:8080/dashboard.
-You should see the Boundless Suite Dashboard.
+You should see the Boundless Server Dashboard.

    .. figure:: /intro/img/dashboard.png

-      Boundless Suite Dashboard
+      Boundless Server Dashboard

 Terminal setup
 ^^^^^^^^^^^^^^

-Most interaction with Boundless Suite will be done through a browser, but occasionally we will want to run commands directly on the virtual machine.
+Most interaction with Boundless Server will be done through a browser, but occasionally we will want to run commands directly on the virtual machine.
 To do this, we will use a terminal client.

 .. note:: Use :guilabel:`Headless Start` to prevent the virtual machine console from even being shown.